hadeellafi/HR-management-system/README.md

 ## lab 07
  ### create a constructor to generate an employee object which will be rendered in the main section from your app.js file.
 ## lab 08
-### create instance of constructor and display them in dynamic way
+### create instances of constructor and display them in dynamic way